Peak Oil, New Energy, and the End of Scarcity – Making New Energy Thinkable

 Fresh water is currently made available to humans by the solar-energy-driven hydrological cycle.
 With new energy (unlimited, forever renewable, non-polluting energy), unlimited amounts of ocean water could be desalinated and pumped overland to provide all of humanity’s water needs, and turn deserts into gardens (if we want to do that), and have about zero impact on the oceans.
 With new energy, all water can be purified before being sent back into the environment (or being infinitely recycled), for about zero environmental impact.

-Food is humankind’s most essential energy source, with caloric energy comprising about eighty percent of what constitutes nutrition.
-Also, humans, as with all animals, are designed to eat living food.
+Food is humankind’s most essential energy source, with caloric energy comprising about 80% of what constitutes nutrition.
+Also, humans, as with all animals, are ideally designed to eat living food.
 Most degenerative diseases (which cause most deaths in Westerners) are caused by eating food that humans are not equipped to eat.
-With new energy and the burgeoning materials science, indoor farms are easily made that can have as much water, heat, light and nutrients that crops need to grow, with 24/7 growing seasons (and no farmland pollution vented to the environment), and live food could be readily available to all earthly humans, no matter where they live.
+With new energy and the burgeoning materials science, indoor farms are easily made that can have as much water, heat, light, and nutrients that crops need to grow, with 24/7 growing seasons (and no farmland pollution vented to the environment), and live food could be readily available to all earthly humans, no matter where they live.

 Making New Energy Thinkable